-European Disability Forum on coordinating on ISO/IEC Guide 79 (CC: European Federation of the hard of hearing, European Union of the Deaf, World Federation of the Deaf, International Federation of the Hard of Hearing, International Disability Alliance, World Blind Union, G3iCT, JCA-AHF), attaching the report in TD 78/IPTV-GSI.
+European Disability Forum on coordinating on ISO/IEC Guide 71 (CC: European Federation of the hard of hearing, European Union of the Deaf, World Federation of the Deaf, International Federation of the Hard of Hearing, International Disability Alliance, World Blind Union, G3iCT, JCA-AHF), attaching the report in TD 78/IPTV-GSI.

-Japan Federation of the Deaf, Japanese Federation of the Hard of Hearing, on inviting them to contribute to our Relay service document (F.Relay).
+Japan Federation of the Deaf, Japanese Federation of the Hard of Hearing, on inviting them to contribute to our Relay service document (FSTP-RSDP).

 Future meetings